This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This monument was definitely one of the most interesting things to see in Vermont.

-Photographs of covered bridges in Vermont have always inspired me to take a New England road trip.
+Another popular place to visit in Bennington is Covered Bridges Drive.
 Vermont has more than 100 covered bridges and there are several of them in Southern Vermont.

 We learned that covered bridges are also called kissing bridges for the lovers who’d linger as they passed through, and we explored five of them from Manchester to Bennington.